min2ha/ukwa-site/content/collection/1019/index.en.md

   "title": "Magic",
   "startDateText": "01-12-2016",
   "highlights": [],
   "description": "2017 marks the 20th anniversary of the publication of Harry Potter and the Philosopher\u2019s Stone.
-The National Library of Scotland and the British Library have curated a collection of Harry Potter themed websites to mark this significant literary milestone. \r\n", "id": 1019,
+The National Library of Scotland and the British Library have curated a collection of Harry Potter themed websites to mark this significant literary milestone. \n", "id": 1019,
   "field_publish": true,
   "targetIds": [